Aims and scope

 EJNMMI Physics is an international platform for scientists, users and adopters of nuclear medicine with a particular interest in physics matters.
 As a companion journal to the European Journal of Nuclear Medicine and Molecular Imaging, this journal has a multi-disciplinary approach and welcomes original materials and studies with a focus on applied physics and mathematics as well as imaging systems engineering and prototyping in nuclear medicine.
 This includes physics-driven approaches or algorithms supported by physics that foster early clinical adoption of nuclear medicine imaging and therapy.

-EJNMMI Physics publishes original research articles, reviews, case reports, commentaries, and short communications, as well as article types which include specific submission criteria, such as Young Investigators and Teaching Files.
+EJNMMI Physics publishes original research articles, reviews, case reports, commentaries, and short communications, as well as article types with unique submission criteria, Young Investigator Articles and Teaching Files.

 Why publish your article in EJNMMI Physics?